 '''

-1

 int nx, ny;

-\mathbf{2}

 <...> initialization of nx and ny

-3

 BlockLattice2D<T,DESCRIPTOR> lattice(nx, ny);

 // load data from a previous simulation

-4

-5

 loadData (lattice, "simulation.checkpoint");

-6

 <...> run the simulation

-\overline{7}

 // save data for security, to be able to take up

-8

 // the simulation at this point later

 saveData (lattice, "simulation.checkpoint");

-9

 '''

-Checkpointing is also illustrated in the example programs bstep2D (Section 9.4) and bstep3D (Section 9.5).
+Checkpointing is also illustrated in the example programs bstep2D (Section 10.2) and bstep3D (Section 10.3).

-2.9 Lesson 9: Save memory when domain boundaries are irregular

-It is possible in OpenLB to allocate several lattices of type BlockLatticeXD and hide them behind a common interface, to treat them as the components of a larger lattice.
-This technique can be used to achieve parallelism, as it is described in the next lesson.
+3.9 Lesson 9: Save memory when domain boundaries are irregular to achieve parallelism, as it is described in the next lesson.
 Another application is the creation of lattices in which memory is allocated in selected subdomains only.
 This is useful for the simulation of flows with complicated domain boundaries, as no memory needs to be allocated outside the domain.
 An example program for this technique is under development, but is not yet available in the current release.